 Though the faithful Haitian Saints have suffered greatly, they are filled with hope for the future.
-Like the early pioneers in 1846, their hearts are brocumstance but of faith in the Lord.
+Like the early pioneers in 1846, their hearts are broken but their spirits are strong.
+They too are teaching us that hope and happiness and joy are not products of circumstance but of faith in the Lord.

 The prophet Mormon, himself no stranger to difficult circumstances, understood and clearly taught this doctrine: